pkscout/script.artistslideshow/README.txt

 RunScript(script.artistslideshow,windowid=<somenumber>&artistfield=<infolabelname>)

 where <somenumber> is the number of the window the calling addon created and <infolabelname> if the name of the infolabel where the currently playing artist is being stored.

+Artistslideshow should be called only once when you first instantiate the window with the specified windowid.
+When your script exits you should set the artist infolabel you defined in the call to empty.
+ArtistSlideshow will set the window property Artistslideshow.CleanupComplete to True when it is done with cleanup and exiting.
+You should check that this property is True before destroying the Window with the windowid used to call ArtistSlideshow.